dbwebb-se/mvc/example/phpunit/README.md

 ![Details of code coverage](doc/img/code-coverage-detail.png)

-As a general rule of thumb, try go get the report to show the color green.
-It is nice to have 100% code coverage, but sometimes its just fine with 70%.
-The percentage of code coverage is not the single most important metric of how good your test suite are.
+As a general rule of thumb, try to get the report to show the color green.
+It is nice to have 100% code coverage, but sometimes it is just fine with 70%.
+The percentage of code coverage is not the single most important metric of how good your test suite is.

 Get good code coverage
 -----------------------------------

-One aim with a test suite is to cover all lines of code, we measure this through code coverage.
+One aim of a test suite is to cover all lines of code, we measure this through code coverage.
 The test cases you write should optimally cover the whole code, each line, at least once.
 Some code sections need to be covered by several test cases due to their complexity depending on different values or states.

-In most cases one should be able to get code coverage thought the class public API, the public methods.
+In most cases one should be able to get code coverage through the class public API, the public methods.
 That would imply a class that is written to be testable.
 If you have code sections that can not be reached through the public API, then you should ask yourself "why do I have this structure?".

-Sometimes you encounter classes that are hard to write test cases for, or to get enough code coverage.
+Sometimes you encounter classes that are hard to write test cases for or to get enough code coverage.
 This can be an indicator to refactor the class to make it more testable.

-Lets look a bit into the test cases.
+Let's look a bit into the test cases.